VindettaP/Adventures-of-Antonio-Eagle/README.txt

-I made the PCGLevel.unity scene, which houses our time trial level I fixed the UI's in game to scale with resolution, including UI in level.unity, mainmenu.unity, and PCGlevel.unity I wrote MainMenuHandler.cs, used for handling button presses in menu, and Goal.cs, used for goal in PCGLevel
+I made the PCGLevel.unity scene, which houses our time trial level I fixed the UI's in game to scale with resolution, including UI in level.unity, mainmenu.unity, and PCGlevel.unity I wrote MainMenuHandler.cs, used for handling button presses in menu, and Goal.cs, used for goal in PCGLevel I also handled the Player's animation and made the player_controller.controller animation controller
 - Sam